 There seems to be a lot going on upstairs so I want to leave you with this beautiful photo.
 At least it shows progress and can you hear me singing from Massachusetts.
 Do you spot what I am singing about!?
 A full size dishwasher!!!!
 Who knew I could be so excited about dishes.

-So many projects are in the making with this kitchen so make sure to check back every week.
-I can't wait to share with you how I removed that ugly tile back splash.
+So many projects are in the making with this kitchen so make sure to check back.
+Also if you are looking to remove your current backsplash make sure you check out how I removed mine here.